How to get free and discounted internet

 Government resources for discounted internet

-If you really want a quality internet connection for free, your best bet is to utilize a government program.
+If you really want a quality internet connection for cheap, your best bet is to utilize a government program.
 These are typically available to low-income households who qualify for other federal programs like SNAP or Medicaid.

 Lifeline